Real Estate Consultant and Professional Services

 ONE STOP SHOP FOR ALL OF YOUR REAL ESTATE NEEDS!

 Real Estate professional with Engineering background and extensive experience in providing sale/purchase consulting and management support representing buyers, sellers, investors, landlords, and tenants for residential, commercial, rentals, investments, and property management solutions .
-Proficient in investment planning, market analysis, comparable market analysis & reporting, and smooth settlement services.
+Proficient in investment planning, industry trends assessments, comparable market analysis, and smooth settlement services.

 An intelligent, motivated and dependable individual who nurture deep sense of customer collaboration across complex markets to get results by instilling vision, trust, confidence, and loyalty.